 There is a way for food processors and restaurants to protect themselves from hefty compliance fines and their customers from foodborne illness and it's called HACCP (Pronounce it as hasip) and that stands for Hazard Analysis Critical Control Point.
 HACCP was developed for the NASA space program where as you can imagine the food has to be absolutely safe.

 Thousands of operations around the world use HACCP based food safety programs in various stages of food production.
-HACCP is being used from Farm to Fork since food safety starts at animal and crop production right through to processing food distribution and retail foodservice.
+Implementing HACCP principles happens from Farm to Fork since food safety starts at animal and crop production right through to processing food distribution and retail foodservice.

-HACCP is recognized as the single most effective way to eliminate, reduce, or control hazards in any food handling or processing operation.
+HACCP in restaurants is one of the most effective way to eliminate, reduce, or control hazards in any food handling or processing operation.

 We'll talk more about the HACCP system itself in just a few moments but first, let's look at some of the potential problems HACCP helps to control.